 We are committed to providing a safe working environment for all our employees and contractors and have a Group goal of zero accidents.

-Providing safe working conditions and continuing to strive for zero accidents across the Group enables our people to thrive and supports their wellbeing, while enhancing our reputation as an employer of choice.
+Providing safe working conditions and continuing to strive for zero accidents across the Group enables our people to thrive and supports their wellbeing.

 We have a Group Health & Safety Policy that aims to apply the best international standards of practice relating to the health and safety of employees at work and non-company personnel on company premises and to give a high priority to these activities.